Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Appendix A: Thermodynamics of dodecagonal quasicrystal

-\subsubsection{Density}
+In this section, we consider an exploration of the thermodynamics of the LJG system including the dodecagonal quasicrystal during cooling.

+\subsection{Density}

-During the rapid cooling process from the high-temperature liquid phase, the density displays two distinct transitions, as illustrated in Fig.~\ref{fig:5}.
+During the rapid cooling process from the high-temperature liquid phase, the density displays two distinct thermodynamic transitions, as illustrated in Fig.~\ref{fig:12}.
 The first transition occurs at approximately $T_{LH} = 1.78$, marking the shift from the liquid phase to the orientationally correlated hexatic phase.
-Subsequently, the second transition takes place as the system undergoes a transformation from the hexatic phase to a dodecagonal quasicrystal phase, occurring at around $T = 0.87$.
-It is worth noting that the transition from the hexatic to the quasicrystal phase is characterized by a positive thermal expansion.
-In contrast, during the transition from the liquid phase to the hexatic phase, there is no observable expansion or compression, as depicted in Fig.~\ref{fig:5}.
+Subsequently, the second transition takes place as the system undergoes a transformation from the hexatic phase to a dodecagonal quasicrystal phase, this apparent dynamical transition occurring at around $T = 0.87$.
+It is worth noting that the transition from a hexatic to a quasicrystal phase is characterized by a positive thermal expansion.
+In contrast, during the transition from the liquid phase to the hexatic phase, there is no observable expansion or compression of the material, as indicated in Fig.~\ref{fig:12}.

-\subsubsection{Heat capacity}
+\subsection{Heat Capacity}

-We calculate the heat capacity using the "direct" method of taking the derivative of the total energy with respect to temperature in cooling paths.
+We calculate the heat capacity using the ``direct" method of taking the derivative of the total energy with respect to temperature in cooling paths.
 Although this method, while applicable in non-equilibrium heating/cooling paths, may large uncertainties in estimating thermodynamic properties in equilibrium \cite{Bunz2014}.
 It is sufficient for calculating the relative value of different phases and representing phase transitions.
-In a manner similar to the density, the heat capacity as a function of temperature (Fig.~\ref{fig:6}) reveals two well-defined thermodynamic transitions.
+In a manner similar to the density, the heat capacity as a function of temperature (Fig.~\ref{fig:13}) allows us to precisely estimate the location of the thermodynamic transitions of the quasicrystal material.
 These transition temperatures ($T_{LH} = 1.78$ and $T_{HQ} = 0.87$) are consistent with previous findings.
-The two transitions seem sharp, but it is not possible to deduce the transition order due to the limited system size as above mentioned.
+While both of these transitions seem sharp, it is not possible to deduce the transition order due to the limited system size, as mentioned previously.

-\subsubsection{Radial distribution function}
+\subsection{Radial distribution function}

+The RDF is a widely utilized tool for elucidating the structural characteristics of ordered and disordered materials.
+In the case of crystalline materials, $g(r)$ exhibits distinct peaks corresponding to the periodic arrangements of particles, signifying the presence of long-range order.
+For isotropic systems, $g(r)$ relies solely on the magnitude of the relative atomic distances and can be calculated as follows: